jolman009/literati-library/legal/README.md

 - ✅ Right to delete personal information
 - ✅ No sale of personal information (and clear disclosure)
 - ✅ Non-discrimination for exercising rights
-- ✅ Contact information for privacy requests (info@literati.pro)
+- ✅ Contact information for privacy requests (info@shelfquest.pro)

 ---